Bulletproof Compliance Docs for Field Teams

 The real cost isn’t the paperwork

-- Rep distraction: Sellers do admin recovery work instead of customer-facing work.
+- Rep distraction: admin recovery instead of customer work

-- Manager drag: Frontline leaders become compliance firefighters instead of performance coaches.
+- Manager drag: frontline leaders firefighting instead of coaching

 Manual check‑ins are a control problem

-If records are inconsistent, you can't tell whether a rep is executing poorly, whether a territory is overloaded, or whether a customer requirement is being missed across the board.
-You end up managing by anecdotes.
-That's dangerous.
-Bad process hides bad execution until the customer complains or the contract is at risk.
+Weak documentation hides not just compliance issues but performance problems across a territory.
+If records are inconsistent, you can’t tell whether a rep is underperforming, a territory is overloaded, or a customer need is being missed.
+You end up managing by anecdotes, which is risky.

 | Question | What a good system gives you |